robmuh/robmuh.github.com/_posts/2014-01-19-tools-list.markdown

   ol { list-style-type: upper-alpha; }
 </style>`

-A. You are a muggle (Isn't there a sports game on somewhere?)
+1. You are a muggle (Isn't there a sports game on somewhere?)
-B. You are a bozo (Shouldn't you go check your StackExchange rep again?)
+1. You are a bozo (Shouldn't you go check your StackExchange rep again?)
-C. You are a master (Nice to have you, but isn't that your hot pocket burning?)
+1. You are a master (Nice to have you, but isn't that your hot pocket burning?)
-D. You are a noob (Welcome!
+1. You are a noob (Welcome!
 Hopefully I can help.
 Read on.)

 I hope this post helps you prioritize the mountain of things you have to learn to really become a great coder.